aicd-me/garbrain/garbicz_faq_chunked(en).md

 ## Animals
 **Topic:** Animals
-**Content:** No animals allowed on Garbicz.
+**Content:** No animals allowed on Garbicz Festival (Garbicz).
 We love your furry friends so much, but there is too much happening during the festival.

 ## Children
 **Topic:** Children
-**Content:** No kids are allowed on Garbicz ground during the Festival.
+**Content:** No kids are allowed on Garbicz Festival (Garbicz) ground during the Festival.
 As there is lots of interest, we are working on a solution towards a kinder camping area.
 If that happens, we will announce it!

 ## Drinking Water
 **Topic:** Drinking Water
 **Content:** Our tap water is drinkable.
-Bring your own bottles or buy our Garbicz bottles onsite.
+Bring your own bottles or buy our Garbicz Festival (Garbicz) bottles onsite.
 We are providing more water stations around the festival site every year that will provide everyone with fresh filtered drinking water from our wells that are about a 100 meters deep.

 ## FLINTA Toilets
 **Topic:** FLINTA Toilets
-**Content:** Garbicz has always been about diversity.
+**Content:** Garbicz Festival (Garbicz) has always been about diversity.
 For all Female, Lesbian, Intersex, Non-binary, Trans and Agender people we have dedicated toilets, including staff to make sure everything works great.
 To find FLINTA toilets please check the map in the festival booklet and signs.

-## Food Forest
+## Food Forest (Food Court)
-**Topic:** Food Forest
+**Topic:** Food Forest (Food Court)
-**Content:** Did you know that Garbicz is secretly a food festival?
+**Content:** Did you know that Garbicz Festival (Garbicz) is secretly a food festival?
 Look and smell around, meet the kitchen teams, and trust your gut instincts.
 This is the way, and you will always feel yummy in your tummy.
 We serve international cuisine and Polish classics as well as a wide selection of drinks.
 It is worth trying our delicious and multicultural food stands.
-In addition to the regular food stalls, the Food Forest also hosts beautiful dinners, brunches, and tastings – perfect for both solo foodies and hungry crews.
+In addition to the regular food stalls, the Food Forest (Food Court) also hosts beautiful dinners, brunches, and tastings – perfect for both solo foodies and hungry crews.
 Spots are limited, so we recommend booking in advance.
 Check out our Extras!

 ## Groceries & Supplies
 **Topic:** Groceries & Supplies